bratkartoffel/security-jwt/README.md

 For details on the usage of the plugins please see the README within the relevant module directories.

 # Usage
+Starting with version 1.0.0 there are two ways on how to use these libraries.

+The old way is by directly using the libraries as dependencies and doing some manual configuration.
+The newer way used spring boot autoconfiguration and reduced the needed configuration a lot.

+## Manual dependencies:
 * Add the dependencies to your build script
 * Configure your boot application to pick up our components (add "eu.fraho.spring.securityJwt" to the scanBasePackages field of your ```@SpringBootApplication```)
 * Add the BouncyCastle Provider (e.g. within the [main-Method](base/src/test/java/eu/fraho/spring/securityJwt/AbstractTest.java))
 * Create an implementation of UserDetailsService that returns an instance of [JwtUser](base/src/main/java/eu/fraho/spring/securityJwt/dto/JwtUser.java)
 * Optionally use my enhanced PasswordEncoder as a ```@Bean```
 * Configure at least the JWT secrets (public + private keys or a hmac keyfile) in your ```application.yml```

+## Spring Boot Autoconfig:
+* Use any *-spring-boot-starter dependency you like
+* Bouncycastle will be automagically loaded if on classpath
+* My enhanced PasswordEncoder will be used as default
+* Create an implementation of UserDetailsService that returns an instance of [JwtUser](base/src/main/java/eu/fraho/spring/securityJwt/dto/JwtUser.java)
+* Configure at least the JWT secrets (public + private keys or a hmac keyfile) in your ```application.yml```
+* Note: The property ```fraho.jwt.refresh.cache-impl``` will have no effect

 # Usage for clients
 * Request new tokens by sending an authentication request to ```/auth/login```